-The North Atlantic Oscillation (NAO) index was originally defined as the difference in sea-level atmospheric pressures between the Azores and Iceland (Rogers 1984), and it is a measure of the strength of the westerly winds over the Northwest Atlantic.
+The North Atlantic Oscillation (NAO) index was originally defined as the difference in sea-level atmospheric pressures between the Azores and Iceland (Rogers 1984), and is a measure of the strength of the westerly winds over the Northwest Atlantic.
 It represents the dominant, large-scale meteorological forcing over the North Atlantic Ocean.
-Starting this year, the NAO index is based on a Rotated Principal Component Analysis (Barnston and Livezey 1987) applied to the monthly-standardized 500 mb height anomalies (Hurrel et al. 2003), averaged over winter months of December through March.
+The NAO index is based on a Rotated Principal Component Analysis (Barnston and Livezey 1987) applied to the monthly-standardized 500 mb height anomalies (Hurrel et al. 2003), averaged over winter months of December through March.
 The anomalies are based on the 1950-2000 climatology mean and standard deviation.
-Monthly data were obtained from the National Oceanic and Atmospheric Administration.
+Monthly data was obtained from the National Oceanic and Atmospheric Administration.